 - Dr. Jordan C. Carqueville, MD, is the medical director at The Derm Institute of Chicago.

 Below, dermatologist provide a handful of tips for beating the itch, post-shave.

 "Usually itchy skin from shaving is due to chemical or mechanical irritation, and occurs most often in those with more prominent follicles," says Dr. Jordan C. Carqueville, MD, the medical director at The Derm Institute of Chicago.
 "Those with a little extra skin that surrounds the entry point of the follicle will see buildup around the follicle, not over it.
 Shaving can be very irritating to those little skin 'mountains.' "

-A high alcohol content in shaving gel or cream or aftershave can dry skin out, causing it to itch or feel tight.
+Carqueville says that, because this post-shave itch often affects those with sensitive skin, it should be treated accordingly.
+A high alcohol content in shaving gel or cream or aftershave may dry skin out, causing it to itch or feel tight.
 Fragrances and other ingredients may be irritating or cause an allergic reaction, ranging from mild to severe.

 Choose products containing little to no alcohol if you can.
 Instead, look for moisturizing and soothing ingredients like aloe vera, natural oils, vitamin E, and glycerin.